vlukjanenko/practical_test_server/readme.md

 - DB_USER - user name for database access (leave blank for unsecured access)
 - DB_PASS - user password
 - DB_NAME - db name (if blank nave will be "majosue_practical")
+___

+Frontend files are located in /public
+- index.html
+- styles.css
+- main.js
+___

 ## Run
 ```
 node index.js
 ```
-Then in browser go to
+Then in browser go to (change  PORT to it`s value)
-- localhost:(port number) - for frontend
+- localhost:PORT - for frontend
-- localhost:(port number)/api-docs - for Swagger doc
+- localhost:PORT/api-docs - for Swagger doc

-Frontend files are located in /public